The Birthday (The Vampire Diaries)

-"The Birthday" is the first episode of the third season of The CW television series, The Vampire Diaries and the 45th episode of the series overall.
-It originally aired on September 14, 2011.
-The episode was written by Kevin Williamson and Julie Plec and directed by John Behring.
+"The Birthday" is the first episode of the third season of the American supernatural teen drama television series The Vampire Diaries, and the 45th of the series.
+It aired on The CW on September 14, 2011.
+The episode was written by series developers Kevin Williamson and Julie Plec, and directed by supervising producer John Behring.

 Plot

 Stefan (Paul Wesley) is now with Klaus (Joseph Morgan) after promising him that he will do whatever Klaus tells him to do as exchange for saving his brother.
 The two of them try to find werewolves and track down one of them, Ray (David Gallagher).
 When they get to his house, two women are there.
 Klaus forces them to tell him where Ray is and then orders Stefan to kill both of them.

 Caroline (Candice Accola) organizes a birthday party for Elena (Nina Dobrev) despite Elena's wish not to have a party.
 Elena tries, with the help of Caroline's mother, to follow Klaus’ victims so she will find where Stefan is.
 Damon (Ian Somerhalder) also tries to track down where Stefan and Klaus are with the help of Alaric (Matt Davis) but they do not tell Elena about their progress.

 Jeremy (Steven R. McQueen), since the moment Bonnie (Kat Graham) brought him back to life, keeps seeing the ghosts of Anna (Malese Jow) and Vicki (Kayla Ewell) but does not tell anyone about it.
 Later, at the birthday party, he tells Matt (Zach Roerig) that he sees things he should not see but does not clarify what.
 When the two of them head back home, Matt hears him calling Vicki's name and realizes what Jeremy was talking about earlier.

 Caroline and Tyler (Michael Trevino) grew closer during the summer but they are not together, as Caroline declines Tyler's proposal to be together.
 Tyler arrives with a date to Elena's birthday party, something that makes Caroline jealous and she ends up kissing him.
 The two of them go to Tyler's place and after having sex, Caroline tries to sneak out.
 Tyler's mother, Carol (Susan Walters), who suspects that Caroline must be a vampire, catches her on her way out and when Caroline tries to get her bag she burns out from vervain.
 Carol shoots her with more vervain injections and Caroline collapses.